jhrmnn/mona/README.md

 ctx(command='')
 ```

-Other notable task attributes that might by present are:
+Other notable task attributes that might be present are:

 - *files*: A list of filenames or a 2-tuples of filenames, that are to be copied from project's directory to the task directory.
 If a tuple `t` is given, file `t[0]` in the project directory is copied to file `t[1]` in the task directory.
 - *templates*: Similar to `files`, but the file is first processed and all instances of `{{ <task attribute> }}` are replaced.